 Are those Midwestern states too far away?
 Don’t fret: New Jersey and Kentucky have the longest-lasting supply of ramen.

-For the best chance of survival, these 10 states are your safest bets:
+For the best chance of survival, these 10 states are your safest bets.
+Good luck out there!

 - North Carolina